fembots-2k16/configuring-ubuntu/README.md

 for running ros and our project and stuff

 ## todo
-	1. move homework5 configuration stuff to that git
-	2. move piberry configuration/dependency stuff to that git
+	1. move piberry configuration/dependency stuff to that git

 ---------------------------------------------
 ## alternatively just use my chromebook (username: mercury password: ubuntuubuntu)